giuliadottisani/giuliadottisani.github.io/index.md

 **book chapters**

-* Giulia M. Dotti Sani and Simona Guglielmi (forthcoming).
+* Giulia M. Dotti Sani and Simona Guglielmi (2022).
 Unpacking the link between gender and corruption using survey data: A multilevel analysis of European countries.
 In: Ina Kubbe and Ortrun Merkle (Eds) (forthcoming).
 Corruption, Gender and Norms (Working Title).
 Edward Elgar Publishing.

 * Dotti Sani Giulia, Solera Cristina, Yerkes Mara A (forthcoming), “Perceptions of deservingness: social and civil rights for diverse families”, in Yerkes, M.A. and Bal, M.  (eds.)
 Solidarity and Social Justice in Contemporary Societies: An Interdisciplinary Approach to Understanding Social Inequalities.
 London: Palgrave Macmillan.